 The Stomach Acid Challenge

 Iron gets tricky in gummy form.
-Standard ferrous sulfate can cause oxidation problems in the matrix, so we usually go with chelated forms like ferrous bisglycinate.
-These are less picky about pH, giving you more flexibility with timing-though you'll still do better taking it away from calcium, whether from food or other supplements.
+Standard ferrous sulfate can cause oxidation in the matrix, so we usually go with chelated forms like ferrous bisglycinate.
+These are less picky about pH, giving more flexibility with timing—though you'll still do better taking it away from calcium, whether from food or other supplements.

 The Buffer Window Nobody Talks About

 Here's a practical hack: if you're taking multiple supplements, pop your gummy first.
 It creates a brief buffer that can protect other pH-sensitive supplements taken within 10 to 15 minutes afterward.
-This matters if you're stacking gummies with probiotic capsules or digestive enzymes.
+This matters if you're stacking with probiotic capsules or digestive enzymes.

 The Sugar Factor Everyone Ignores